thatalloguy/Catos/README.md

 ### reflection system
 Catos uses/depents allot on its own custom reflection system.
 The system is written across: registry.h, typeinfo.h, property.h, method.h
 The reflection system support any fundemental type and some special types, such as `catos::vector` and `std::unordered_map` .

-### Automatic python binding.
-Powered by its reflection system, Catos can automatically bind cpp class with properties and functions to python.

 ### Serialization system.
 Powered by the reflection system, Catos can write most cpp classes to both yaml and binary(WIP).